 ARTICLE II: Membership

 Section 1.
 Members and Voting Rights.
 CSWE shall be composed of Full Members and Associate Members.
-Only Full Members shall have the right to vote in elections, on proposed bylaws revisions, and on such other matters as the Board may determine.
+Full Members shall consist of all faculty, staff and students associated with a program that has achieved accreditation or candidacy status by the CSWE’s Commission on Accreditation. (“Faculty” include full-time, part-time, tenure and non-tenure track faculty; “staff” include clerical and administrative staff, Field Directors, and Research Assistants; “students” include part or full-time; baccalaureate, master’s, certificate, and doctoral students enrolled at a program that is accredited, in candidacy status, or within a school that has an accredited program).
+Each accredited and candidacy program shall appoint two delegates for voting purposes; each program’s delegates will be recorded by CSWE.
+Programmatic delegates shall have the right to vote in elections, on proposed bylaws revisions, and on such other matters as the Board may determine.
 Any Full Member who ceases to meet the qualifications for Full Membership shall thereupon become an

 Associate Member without further action by the Board.
 Associate Members shall not have voting rights except on any CSWE commission, council, committee, or task force to which he or she may be elected or appointed.